EVerest/everest-core/docs/source/how-to-guides/security-best-practices.rst

 then change the user for the child processes it forks (the modules) and set the capabilities as needed.

-- To ensure that internal services cannot be accessed via the PowerLine connection, iptables can be used with the following rules.
-In this example the powerline modul is on device seth0.
+- To ensure that internal services cannot be accessed via the powerline connection, iptables can be used with the following rules.
+In this example the powerline module is on device seth0.

 .. code-block::